Many Peugeot owners have experienced a problem with the heater

 A. Faulty Heater Resistor

-If it is the thermal fuse that has failed, you can just replace that, using our thermal fuse repair kit.
+There are two types of heater resistor in use, If you have the green-bodied type resistor as shown above, and it is the thermal fuse that has failed, you can just replace that, using our thermal fuse repair kit.

 B. Overheated/Burned Heater Resistor Loom Connector.